George Floyd protests in New Jersey: Bayonne

 On June 7, about 1,000 people came together, marched, and kneeled in Stephen R. Gregg Park.
 The protest also included a celebration of “Black Bayonne,” which included music and poetry from speakers.

 Bedminster

 On June 13, around 100 protesters gathered in support of Black Lives Matter at a major intersection near Trump National Golf Club Bedminster where the President was spending the weekend.

 Bernardsville

 On June 6, more than a thousand marched against racial injustice from Bernards High School through downtown Bernardsville to shut down Route 202 and then to place flowers at the base of the statue of late Congresswoman Millicent Fenwick.

 Bordentown

 On May 31, over 100 protesters gathered at an intersection in Bordentown City for a candlelight vigil and rally to show that “all lives cannot matter until black lives matter.”

 Brick

 On June 8, about 300 protesters gathered for a protest near Windward Beach Park.

-Caldwell
+The Caldwells

-On June 2, more than 500 protesters marched from Grover Cleveland Park to the gazebo near the public library and Crane Park in West Caldwell.
+On June 2, more than 1,500 protesters gathered for a peace rally and marched from Grover Cleveland Park to the gazebo near the Police Station and Municipal Building in West Caldwell.
+The demonstration was organized by several local teenagers.